An Essential Step-By-Step Guide to Sharps Disposal for Home Patients

 Packing and Transporting Sharps

-When travelling with sharps, all needles and other items should be placed directly into a suitable container after use.
-The Transportation Security Administration has made provisions for used containers to accompany passengers in both their carry-on and checked luggage.
-If an FDA approved disposer is unavailable during the trip, then a heavy duty plastic household item such as bleach or laundry detergent bottle may serve as temporary storage if it is leakproof and puncture resistant.
+When traveling with sharps, all needles and other items should be placed directly into a suitable container after use.
+The Transportation Security Administration (TSA), has made provisions for used containers to accompany passengers in both their carry-on and checked luggage.

 Disposing of Sharps on the Go